GIScience/openrouteservice/docs/installation/Building-from-Source.md

      the openrouteservice ready for tomcat deployment.

 After you have packaged openrouteservice, there are two options for running it.
-One is to run the `mvn tomcat7:run` command which triggers a self contained Tomcat instance running on port `8082`.
+One is to run the `mvn spring-boot:run` command which triggers a spring-boot native Tomcat instance running on port `8082`.
 This is more restrictive in terms of settings for Tomcat.
 The other is to install and run Tomcat 8